-Protecting our Apprentices
+Protecting Our Apprentices

-To make sure our apprentices are safe in centre, at work and in their own time, we have implemented a range of measures designed to educate, recognise, report and support that includes:
+To make sure our apprentices are safe when in the centre, at work, and in their own time, we have implemented a range of measures designed to educate, recognise, report and support, which include:

-- A robust recruitment policy with a clear process to ensure only suitable staff are employed to work with children
+• A robust recruitment policy with a clear process to ensure only suitable staff are employed to work with children.
+DBS checks are carried out and subsequently each year following to ensure this suitability still.

-- Named DSL and deputies for the centre:
+- Named DSL and deputies for the centre.
+These are:

-- Designated Safeguarding Lead (DSL) Kirstie Grace
+- 1. DSL, Kirstie Grace

-- Safeguarding Deputy Rob Glover

-- Safeguarding Deputy Jon Grocock
+- 2. Safeguarding Deputy, Jon Grocock

-Both the safeguarding lead and deputies have undertaken level 2 training.
-The details for safeguarding persons are posted at key positions around the centre.
+- 3. Safeguarding Deputy, Rob Glover

+All named persons above have completed their level 2 training, which is refreshed every 2 years.
+All other staff complete their renewals (level 1) every 3 years.

-- Staff training to ensure indicators of concern are recognised See staff training - Staff know how to raise a concern if they have a suspicion.
-The process for reporting a concern is displayed in the staffroom.
-Staff understanding of this process is reviewed during staff development days - Staff know how to listen and record a disclosure from an apprentice while ensuring the anonymity of the individual other than to those people that need to know. - Staff understand the actions they should take if they feel the concern has not been sufficiently acted upon.
-Staff understand that if they feel a concern has not been sufficiently acted upon, and they still believe the child is at risk, they have the right to report their concern externally themselves. - Promoting a culture of respect and tolerance Through the induction, centre rules and expectations are explained to the apprentices.
-This addresses expected behaviour including use of inappropriate language along with what is considered unacceptable use of the ICT facilities. - Staff are vigilant to the nature of conversations taking place in the centre particularly at break times.
-They also remain vigilant to the nature of content being accessed on personal mobile phones. - Educating apprentices in what is acceptable behaviour and what the consequences of their action can lead to. - Wider elements delivery is carried out with every class attending the centre.
-Apprentices who do not attend lessons in centre are educated in safeguarding and PREVENT through the 12 weekly reviews with their Apprentice Liaison Officer and Training Adviser. - Staff are alert to the fact that children can abuse children (Peer on Peer abuse).
-Staff look out for indicators such as social exclusion, comments or remarks between apprentices under the label of banter, sexual harassment and aggressive behaviour.
-Peer on peer abuse will often present itself in some form of bullying including cyberbullying.
-Apprentices are taught that what they say or the actions they do even if it is not intended to be harmful can be seen differently by the victim and can cause serious harm. - Promoting British Values.
-The fundamental British Values are the same values that underpin the principles of Rebus Training.
-The wider elements delivery programme is designed to engage and educate apprentices in situations that can affect their lives.
-Included in the delivery are fundamental British values, PREVENT (exploring extremism and extremist views) and internet safety including the dangers from social media.
+- Staff know how to raise a concern if they have a suspicion and the process for reporting a concern is displayed in the staffroom.
+Staff understanding of the process is reviewed regularly via tri monthly emails and at staff development days. - Staff know how to listen and record a disclosure from an apprentice while ensuring the anonymity of the individual other than to those people that need to know. - Staff understand the actions they should take if they feel the concern has not been sufficiently acted upon and know that they are able to report their concern externally.

+Promoting a culture of respect and tolerance

+- Through the induction and onboarding, centre rules and expectations are explained to the apprentices.
+This addresses expected behaviour including use of inappropriate language along with what is considered unacceptable use of ICT facilities.
+Staff are also vigilant to the nature of conversations taking place within the centre, particularly at break times. - Educate apprentices in what is acceptable behaviour and what the consequences of their action can lead to.
+Wider element sessions are carried out with each apprentice group as part of their programme which cover a variety of topic areas, to include safeguarding, mental health awareness, online safety and gambling.
+For apprentices who do not attend the centre, 3 monthly progress reviews take place with apprenticeship liaison officers to educate in safeguard and PREVENT. - Apprentices are taught that what they say or the actions they do, even if it is not intended to be harmful, can be seen differently by the victim and can cause serious harm. - The Fundamental British Values are the same values that underpin the principles of Rebus Training.
+The wider elements programme is delivered throughout apprentices academic year and is designed to engage and educate apprentices in situations that can affect their lives.
+British Values are promoted throughout the centre with posters in the classrooms and throughout display boards, linking Rebus values to British Values. - Making sure apprentices and employers know who to contact at Rebus Training with any concerns as well as educating employers on safeguarding and PREVENT.
+At onboarding, employers are made aware where our policies and procedures are on our website and asked to review these and sign to confirm.
+Rebus Training recognises that as a provider of learning, we play a significant part in the prevention of harm to our learners by providing them with good lines of communication with trusted adults and an ethos of protection, both learning and at work.
-Staff will promote British values through class discussion reflecting on learners' experience both in the workplace and home life.
-The learner's understanding of fundamental British values is further promoted and evaluated through progress review.

-Making sure apprentices and employers know who to contact at Rebus with any concerns and educating employers on safeguarding and PREVENT issues.

-Rebus Training recognise that as a provider of learning we play a significant part in the prevention of harm to our learners by providing them with good lines of communication with trusted adults and an ethos of protection, both in learning and at work.

-Rebus Training will: